DES Audiovisual Enlivens Duquesne’s New School of Osteopathic Medicine

 Equip the classroom with audiovisual technology that enables a successful hybrid experience.
 Here’s how:

-• Next, equip the in-class instructor with user-friendly and dynamic camera control.
+Next, equip the in-class instructor with user-friendly and dynamic camera controls.
 Program a touch panel on the lectern with camera presets and manual controls that switch the view from the lectern to the whiteboard, or to a wide-room view so the remote learners can always see the action.

-• Lastly, build the instructor’s lectern with robust and dynamic AV capabilities so the professor can easily plug in their laptop or use the resident PC for the classroom screen.
-Include streaming capabilities so that whatever is being displayed in-class also gets delivered to the remote learner.
+Lastly, build the instructor’s lectern with robust and dynamic AV capabilities so the professor can easily plug in their laptop or use the resident PC for the classroom screen.
+Include live-streaming capabilities so that whatever is being displayed in-class also gets delivered to the remote learner.

 Administrative Offices